 An array is a group of objects that is arranged into rows and columns.
 This group of objects can be used to represent a multiplication equation by multiplying the number of rows by the number of columns.
 For example, the array below shows 6 rows and 7 columns.
 This represents the multiplication equation 6×7 or 7×6.
 Altogether there are 42 objects in this array.

-Be sure to ask students to identify the equation represented by an array, as well as draw arrays to represent an equation.
+Ask students to identify the equation represented by an array, as well as draw arrays to represent multiplication equations.

 Skip-counting is generally an introductory activity for multiplication.
 Students can use a number line, or a simple skip-counting sequence to figure out the product of an equation.
 For example, to figure out the product of 5 and 4, we can skip-count 4 groups of 5 – 5, 10, 15, 20 or 5 groups of 4 – 4, 8, 12, 16, 20.